OpenOmics/scribble/guides/Scenic+/General notes.md

 sbatch run_scenicplus_models.sh
 ```

-4. pycistopic_part2.py: part2 in processing of scATAC data
+4. pycistopic_part2.py: part2 in processing of scATAC data.
+This step is very fast compared to the previous step, requires only 1 thread, and typically needs 50-200G of memory.

 Here is an example of how to setup and run this on Biowulf:
 ```bash